EXP-00/IBSchool_notes/Bounties.md

 # Bounties
 just a fun way of saying stuff we have to do. some fun, some less fun.

-these tasks should be done as soon as possible. every category should have one task done before resting
+these tasks should be done as soon as possible. every category should have one task done before playing

+no playing in school, you need to nap
 ## School
 - return books Tuesday
 - get the handmaid's tale